Old Fashioned Lemon Squares Recipe

 - 1 tablespoon lemon juice - may need more for right consistency

-- Preheat oven to 350°F. Spray an 8”x8” square pan with nonstick cooking spray, OR line it with parchment paper so that the parchment comes up the sides.
+- Preheat oven to 350°F. Line an 8”x8” square pan with parchment paper so that the parchment comes up the sides.
 This will make removing the lemon bars much easier.

 - In a medium bowl add the softened butter, flour, and powdered sugar.
 Use hand beaters to mix the mixture for about 30 seconds.
 Alternatively, you can use a fork and stir everything together.
 I found the hand mixer to be a bit faster.
 The mixture will be very dry and crumbly, it will not come together like a dough.
 Press this crust mixture into to bottom of an 8×8 inch square pan.
 As you’re pressing it into the pan the crust will come together.